-The Office of Pre-Professional Health & Law Support Services, a division of University College, provides support and resources to assist students with their holistic development toward professions in healthcare and law.
+The Office of Pre-Professional Health & Law Support Services, a division of University College, provides support and resources to assist students with their holistic development toward professions in healthcare, law and veterinary medicine.
 Assistance is provided at all stages of the pre-professional planning process; from career exploration to professional school matriculation.
 Services are available to all OSU students, regardless of major.

-There is no best, right or required major to prepare for entry into healthcare or law and no specific major grants acceptance or automatically makes a student more competitive in their future professional application.
-We recommend students choose a major based on personal and academic interests rather than selecting a major based solely on interests in healthcare or law.
+There is no best, right or required major to prepare for entry into healthcare, law or veterinary medicine and no specific major grants acceptance or automatically makes a student more competitive in their future professional application.
+We recommend students choose a major based on personal and academic interests rather than selecting a major based solely on interests in healthcare, law or veterinary medicine.
 Majors provide the foundation for future careers, reflect personal interests and demonstrate individual capabilities in particular subject areas.

-To learn more about support services, how to grow into a holistically competitive candidate or schedule an appointment visit preprofessional.okstate.edu (https://universitycollege.okstate.edu/preprofessional/).
-Pre-Professional Health & Law Support Services is located in 040 Student Union; contact 405.744.9965 for more information.
+To learn more about support services, how to grow into a holistically competitive candidate or schedule an appointment visit preprofessional.okstate.edu (https://universitycollege.okstate.edu/ preprofessional/).
+Pre-Professional Health & Law Support Services is located in 040 Student Union Basement; contact 405.744.9965 for more information.